TZstatsADS/TZstatsADS.github.io/_posts/2016-02-03-Project1-results.markdown

 layout: post
 category: project
 ---
+Here are the team repositories for Project 1 on American Community Survey for Spring 2016.

 - [Team 10](https://github.com/TZstatsADS/cycle1-10) habla Inglés?
 - [Team 2](https://github.com/TZstatsADS/cycle1-2) How we live and how we work